-On conviction, one-year suspension is mandatory Violation:
+Upon disposition, one-year suspension is mandatory.
+(Suspension period may include any completed time of a preliminary suspension if applicable)

+Violation:
-1. Mental or physical impairment (not including alcohol or other drug use) to the degree rendered incompetent to drive.

-2. Commission of an offense in another jurisdiction which, if committed on the installation, would establish grounds for suspension or revocation.

-3. Permitting an unlawful or fraudulent use of an official driver's license.

-4. Conviction of fleeing or attempting to elude a police officer.

-5. Conviction of racing on the highway.

-6. Excessive parking and other non-moving violations as covered under Chapter 4.

-7. Fleeing the scene of an accident involving damage to government or private property.

-8. Convicted of Driving While Impaired (DWI) where the Breath Alcohol Content (BrAC) or BloodAlcohol Content (BAC) is at least 0.05 percent and less than 0.08 percent by volume.

-9. Accumulating 12 points within 12 months.
+- 1. Mental or physical impairment (not including alcohol or other drug use) to the degree rendered incompetent to drive. - 2.
+Commission of an offense in another jurisdiction which, if committed on the installation, would establish grounds for suspension or revocation. - 3.
+Permitting an unlawful or fraudulent use of an official driver's license. - 4.
+Conviction of fleeing or attempting to elude a police officer. - 5.
+Conviction of racing on the highway. - 6.
+Excessive parking and other non-moving violations as covered under Chapter 4. - 7.
+Fleeing the scene of an accident involving damage to government or private property. - 8.
+Convicted of Driving While Impaired (DWI) where the Breath Alcohol Content (BrAC) or Blood Alcohol Content (BAC) is at least 0.05 percent and less than 0.08 percent by volume. - 9.
+Accumulating 12 points within 12 months.